 On this Iowa Corn quest, we learned where corn comes from, how it’s grown, what it’s used for along with the environmental and social impacts of farming in the United States.

-I was excited to go back to Iowa where I went every year of my childhood to visit my grandparents.
-Just like this yummy potato soup, I felt comfort just being back there.
+I was excited to go back to Iowa, where I traveled every year during childhood to visit my grandparents.
+Just like this yummy potato soup, I felt comfort just being back in Iowa.

 9 Quick Take-Aways from the Iowa Corn Quest Tour

-9. Iowa is the number one pork producing state in the U.S.
+- Iowa is the number one pork-producing state in the U.S.

 Best Sausage Potato Soup

-I chose a recipe using pork to share today because it’s such a big part of Iowa farming.
-You can find out all kinds of details about Iowa Pork here.
+I chose a soup recipe using pork to share today because it’s such a big part of Iowa farming.
 This easy sausage potato soup has a few secret ingredients that give it a sweet and tangy taste.
 It’s one of my favorite soups for a cool fall evening or game day!

 What about farming and the environment?